-At the University of Derby in the College of Health & Social Care--if you're creating your references yourself--we use the Harvard referencing style as set out in Cite Them Right (Online).
+At the University of Derby in the College of Health, Psychology, & Social Care--if you're creating your references yourself--we generally use either the Harvard referencing style as set out in Cite Them Right (Online).
 This resource is available 24/7 and is a subscription based resource so you will need to be logged in to UDo to access the content.
+Or, if you are studying on a Psychology programme, you are likely to use either the APA system of referencing, OR a programme supplied system, so do check your programme materials before you start.

 NB: if you log into UDo and then open a new tab and Google Cite Them Right it's unlikely to pick up that you're logged in to the University system and therefore won't show you any content.